Quantum theory for a total system including one internal measuring apparatus: Application II --- Irreversibility of branching processes

-One may note the following differences of the entropy $S_\Upsilon(t)$ in Eq.~(\ref{vN-St}) from the thermodynamic entropy.
-That is, $S_\Upsilon(t)$ increases without any upper bound; it is usually un-measurable, since different branches may have the same value of $\mu$.
-An entropy that may have an upper bound will be discussed in the next section.
+The entropy $S_\Upsilon(t)$ in Eq.~(\ref{vN-St}) is different from the thermodynamic entropy. (i) $S_\Upsilon(t)$ increases without any upper bound. (ii) It is un-measurable; in fact, different branches may predict the same value of $\mu$, as a result, when a value $\mu$ comes out as a measurement result, one does not know which path has been realized.